RuhulAminSharif/SQL-Commands/Basic_Commands.md

   | **SELECT** expression **AS** alias_name <br>**FROM** table_name; | |

 **Note:**
-- select list that can be a column or a list of columns in a table from which you want to retrieve data.
+- select list that can be a column or a list of columns in a table from which we want to retrieve data.
 If we specify a list of columns, we need to place a comma (,) between two columns to separate them.
 If we want to select data from all the columns of the table, we can use an asterisk (*) shorthand instead of specifying all the column names.
 The select list may also contain expressions or literal values.
 - The FROM clause is optional.
 If we are not querying data from any table, we can omit the FROM clause in the SELECT statement.
 - The **DISTINCT** keyword operates on column(s)
 - If a column alias contains one or more spaces, we need to surround it with double quotes. ( ```column_name AS "alias name"```)